OAFE: buy the toys, not the hype

 As you've probably figured out by now, the Movie Maniacs collection and this particular figure, Michael Myers, from the Halloween series of horror films, hold a special place in my heart.
 Why?
 Because these awesome little pieces of movie memorabilia got me into action figure collecting in the first place, and this was the first action figure I ever bought from McFarlane Toys.

-Michael Myers Michael Myers is a stunning lad from the Halloween films, who, on one fateful Hallows' Eve took to his big sister with a big nasty kitchen knife, ended up in an institution, and later went after his other sisters then others in the following sequels.
-The only Halloween films I like are the original, number 4 and the recent H20, but the figure is definitely worth buying if you like any Halloween films.
+Michael Myers is a stunning lad from the Halloween films, who, on one fateful Hallows' Eve took to his big sister with a big nasty kitchen knife, ended up in an institution, and later went after his other sisters then others in the following sequels.
+The only Halloween films I like are the original, #4 (The Return of Michael Myers) and the recent H20, but the figure is definitely worth buying if you like any Halloween films.

-Michael Myers is a must for any horror collector, and definitely worth picking up if you collect the Movie Maniacs series, which you should.
-He's a great figure, along with most of the rest of the Maniac line.
+Michael Myers is a must for any horror collector, and definitely worth picking up if you collect the Movie Maniacs line, which you should.
+He's a great figure, along with most of the rest of the MM line.
 Myers holds a special place in my heart, and I'm sure that if he was real, he'd probably be holding my other internal organs as well.

 that exchange rate's a bitch